-First off, let me say that graphing linear inequalites is much easier than your book makes it seem.
+First off, let me say that graphing two-variable linear inequalites in the x,y-plane is much easier than your textbook makes it seem.

 Content Continues Below